NTDLS/TightWiki/README.md

 # Admin role list
 ![Clip4](https://user-images.githubusercontent.com/11428567/208712960-70b13aff-0f0c-4b04-bbd7-3c8a66dbe70c.png)

-Its been like a modern retelling of Sisyphus, only this time the stone is RegEx.
+Its been like a modern retelling of Sisyphus, only this time with RegEx.